Nitrogen Narcosis: Some Science

 First of all, there is a study from 2012 on whether narcosis persists on the surface after a 33m dive.
 We call it a “flat anesthesia study” – it is at the lower end of where anesthesia can be expected.

 What did the researchers actually do?
-They had some fit men dive to 33m for 20 minutes, in warm, comfortable conditions, and had them do CFFF tests before, during, and after.
+They had a group of fit men dive to 33 m for 20 minutes in warm, comfortable conditions, and had them take CFFF tests before, during, and after the dive.

-Result: At the beginning of the dive, alertness increases, but quickly decreases and remains slightly lower than before after the dive.
+Result: At the start of the dive, attention increases, but then quickly drops and remains slightly lower than before even after the dive.

-Breathing oxygen after the dive increases alertness quickly and significantly.
+Breathing oxygen after the dive increases attention quickly and significantly.

 You can ask a few questions about the study.
 First of all, it is quite obvious that you are particularly attentive at the beginning of a reasonably deep dive, but then you relax and your attention wanes.
 The fact that people are less attentive under water than on land is probably immediately obvious to everyone: we know this, we have already discussed that the situation under water is unfamiliar to many.
-It also seems plausible that you are still a little tired afterwards.
+That you still feel a bit tired afterwards also seems plausible.

 Environmental conditions – Study